McNamara84/elmo/README.md

 ### GGMs Properties (Essential)

 Viable for the implementation for the ICGEM platform.
 This form group collects the essential characteristics of a Global Geopotential Model (GGM).
-If any field in this group is filled, all essential fields become required.
+Essential are understood as one formgroup containing the most general information about a model being published.
+This formgroup is the first of multiple groups.
+These formgroups are developed as an adaptation of ELMO for publications of the Global Gravitational Models.
+Hence, if any field in this group is filled, all the fields become required.

 - **Model Type**